BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 **Caution**\
 I created this github page as a reference for my job applications.
 The page presents some of my works written in C++, python and java.
-Please consider this README file as an extension of my resume.
+Please consider this README file as an extension to my resume.

 **Personal History**\
 I started creating software programs in the beginning of 2000s during my undergraduate period with FORTRAN.